 Fat Hog Evolution Decorator’s Trousers Review

 Disclosure: Some links on this site are affiliate links.
 We may earn a small commission if you make a purchase, at no extra cost to you.
 Learn more.

 As a decorator, I know it’s important to always look professional, and wearing whites is a must for me.
-You could go for the traditional bib n brace, which does look good, if a little old-fashioned and uncomfortable.
-I tend to stick to decorator’s trousers and a branded t-shirt.
+You could go for the traditional bib and brace, which does look good, if a little old-fashioned and uncomfortable.
+I tend to stick to decorator’s trousers and a branded T-shirt.

-You might shell out big money for a pair of Blaklader 4-way stretch, and I can see the appeal in going big.
-Or you could go for a cheaper pair of ProDec from Crown Decorating Centres.
-Again, this may be an option if you’re going on site, or any other messy job where you don’t want to wreck a good pair of decorator’s trousers Or, like me, you could go for something in the middle.
+You might shell out big money for a pair of Blåkläder four-way stretch trousers, and I can see the appeal of going big.
+Or you could go for a cheaper pair of ProDec trousers from Crown Decorating Centres.
+Again, this may be an option if you are going on site, or carrying out any other messy job where you do not want to wreck a good pair of decorator’s trousers.
+Or, like me, you could go for something in the middle.

-Fat Hog do a couple of different types of Decorator’s Trousers.
-In fact, they also manufacture the cheap ProDec trousers.
-The Fat Hog Evolution Decorator’s Trousers are their best, but at around £70 a pair, they’re still not what I’d call premium in terms of price.
+Fat Hog makes a couple of different types of decorator’s trousers.
+In fact, they also manufacture the cheaper ProDec trousers.
+The Fat Hog Evolution Decorator’s Trousers are their best, but at around £70 a pair, they are still not what I would call premium in terms of price.

+Fat Hog Evolution Decorator’s Trousers Review